sevonj/tiracompress/doc/specification.md

 - Peer review programming languages: Python, C(++)
 - Peer review languages: Finnish, English
 - Program: CS / TKT
-- Algorithms: LZ77, Huffman, DEFLATE
+- Algorithms: LZ77, Huffman, ~~DEFLATE~~

 The project will implement and compare both compression and decompression of binary data, using different algorithms.
-Chosen algorithms are LZ77 and Huffman coding, as well as DEFLATE, which combines the other two.
+Chosen algorithms are LZ77 and Huffman coding~~, as well as DEFLATE, which combines the other two~~.
 Measured aspects are speed and compression ratio.

 The program will accept a one or more files, and pack them into an archive, compressed using specified compression.
 It can also unpack said archives into the original files.